spedas/pyspedas/docs/source/pyspedas_2_migration.rst

 only do static analysis of the import structures, even though they work perfectly at runtime.

-In a future release, this workaround may be removed, and users will need to import and call these routines from the 'pyspedas.projects' namespace:  "from pyspedas.projects import mms" or "pyspedas.projects.themis.fgm()"
+In PySPEDAS 2.0, this workaround will be removed, and users will need to import and call these routines from the 'pyspedas.projects' namespace:  "from pyspedas.projects import mms" or "pyspedas.projects.themis.fgm()"